skyssolutions/lynxchan/src/be/Readme.md

 * `master`: ip of the master.
 * `slaves`(Array): ips of the slaves.
 * `frontPageStats`(Boolean): indicates if total posts made on existing boards and total unique ips on the last 24 hours should be displayed on the front-page.
+* `autoPruneFiles`(Boolean): the engine will run a weekly task that will make it enter maintenance mode, prune files that are no longer in use and then come out of maintenance mode.

 `db.json`: contains database connection information.
 * `address`: address of the database.